"Model Sail Boat Building: 45inch Star R/C Sailing Model"

 I bought a set of drills the sized to the diameter of the stays.
 I drill into the aluminum mast, push the wire out from inside the mast, swag a sleeve onto a doubled wire and pull the wire back and swag to the turnbuckle.

+Models catch each other hooking onto stays.
+Sharp edges not only cut sails they also can stop models from un-hooking.
 Consider using short pieces if thin walled electrical tubing (shrink tube) which can be found in building supply places like Home D. or Lowes etc.

 Sails for Star 45 Sailing Model